thomaspoignant/go-feature-flag/docs/flag_file/github.md

 # Github
-The [**GithubRetriever**](https://pkg.go.dev/github.com/thomaspoignant/go-feature-flag#GithubRetriever) will perform an HTTP Request with your GitHub configuration to get your flags.
+The [**Github Retriever**](https://pkg.go.dev/github.com/thomaspoignant/go-feature-flag/retriever/githubretriever/#Retriever) will perform an HTTP Request with your GitHub configuration to get your flags.

 !!!
 Tip
     GitHub has rate limits, be sure to correctly set your `PollingInterval` to avoid reaching the limit.